wso2/docs-updates/en/docs/updates/overview.md

     </div>
 </div>

 WSO2 delivers improvements to customers in two ways.

-1.Update
+1. Update

-   **An Update** can be a collection of bug fixes, new features, security fixes, or improvements on an existing product.
+**An Update** can be a collection of bug fixes, new features, security fixes, or improvements to an existing product.
 Updates are delivered through update levels.
-When an update is applied to a product, the product version goes up by one update level. <br>
+When an update is applied to a product, the product version goes up by one update level.

-2.Hotfix
+2. Hotfix

 **A Hotfix** is delivered upon a customer reported bug.
 Hotfixes are an immediate fix for a customer reported incident and will always be applied on an update level.
-Hotfixes are in the form of a `.zip file` that needs to be applied on top of the product pack using the update client tool. **Every fix sent as a hotfix will also be carried to other subscribed users through an update.**
+Hotfixes are in the form of a.zip file that needs to be applied on top of the product pack using the update client tool. **Every fix sent as a hotfix will also be carried to other subscribed users through an update**.

 ## Why use WSO2 Updates?